Cyprianchux/profiler/README.md

-# Cyprian C. Ikogwe – Professional CV
+# Cyprian Ikogwe – Professional CV

-This repository contains my professional Curriculum Vitae (CV) designed for opportunities in Sound Engineering, Software Engineering, and Data Analysis.
+This repository contains my professional Curriculum Vitae (CV) designed for opportunities in Software Engineering and Data Analysis.

-Use the <a href="">link</a> to view this page
+Use the <a href="https://cyprianchux.github.io/profiler/">link</a> to view this page

-`cypee-profiler.vercel.app`
+`cypee-resume.vercel.app`

 ## Technologies Used